Instant Pot Chicken Marsala is a restaurant-worthy meal made with tender chicken in a rich marsala sauce, that comes together in less than 30 minutes!

-I recommend serving Instant Pot Chicken Marsala with a side of mashed potatoes or Instant Pot Brown Rice or Instant Pot Jasmine Rice to soak up all the delicious mushroom gravy.
+I recommend serving Instant Pot Chicken Marsala with a side of mashed potatoes or mashed red potatoes to soak up all the delicious mushroom gravy.
 Round out your meal with a side of Instant Pot Steamed Green Beans or Green Beans Almondine and a Caesar Salad for a simple, yet impressive restaurant-quality homemade dinner.

 More Instant Pot Chicken Recipes

 - Instant Pot Sweet and Sour Chicken

 - Instant Pot Lemon Chicken

 - Instant Pot Chicken Cacciatore

 If you tried this recipe for Instant Pot Chicken Marsala, I would appreciate it if you left a review and comment below.

 - 1 pound boneless, skinless chicken breasts or thighs